kevinafrica/pycodecomplete/README.md

 suggestions that the programmer can then implement in his or her project.
 By using the auto-complete suggestions the user can save time and avoid errors.

-The code suggestions are provided by a Recurrent Nerual Network (RNN) that was trained on 1000 Python projects taken from GitHub.
+The code suggestions are provided by a Recurrent Neural Network (RNN) that was trained on 1000 Python projects taken from GitHub.

 ## Gathering and Cleaning Data

 Using the [GitHub GraphQL API v4](https://developer.github.com/v4/) I performed query to search for Python repositiories.
-To ensure that only high quality Python code is used to train the RNN, I limited the seach to repositioreies with over 1000 stars.
+To ensure that only high quality Python code is used to train the RNN, I limited the search to repositiories with over 1000 stars.
 The query results are an stored on Amazon Aurora Relational Database with the following columns:

 * Repository Name